-Lori Murphy: You're listening to Executive Edge.
-I'm Lori Murphy.
-We are talking with Kristi Hedges, author of The Inspiration Code.

-Kristi, we've discussed two of the four dimensions of what you call The Inspiration Code.
+Lori: I'm Lori Murphy, and we're talking with Kristi Hedges, author of The Inspiration Code.
+Kristi, we've discussed two of the four dimensions of what you call the Inspiration Code.
 The third dimension is to be passionate.
 How can leaders exhibit passion in a way that feels authentic to them?
-We already talked about authenticity and authentic to those who work for them especially those who are maybe less outgoing or gregarious by nature.
+We already talked about authenticity.
+And authentic to those who work for them, especially those who are less outgoing or gregarious by nature?

-Kristi Hedges: Great, great question.
-Passion came up a lot in my discussions about inspirational leaders.
-I got curious about that because I thought what does that actually mean.
-You know, how do you get more passionate or how would you even go about that if somebody said, hey, you should be more passionate?
-Great.
-What do I do?

-I ended up breaking that down based on the research.
-I broke passion down to three areas - energy, emotion, and conviction.
+Kristi: Great, great question.
+So passion came up a lot in my discussions about inspirational leaders.
+And I got curious about that because I thought, "What does that actually mean?"
+How do you get more passionate?
+How would you even go about that if somebody said, "Hey, you should be more passionate."
+Great, now what do I do?
+And so I ended up breaking that down based on the research.
+And I broke passion down into three areas: energy, emotion, and conviction.
 So passion is energy, emotion, and conviction.

-So now we have something to work with a little bit.
-It matters because when you think about passion, it's like mood contagion which is say a well-documented phenomenon - which is that we pick up the emotion and the mood of other people in the room and we internalize that.
-And especially leaders.
-I mean our emotion is actually the strongest one in the group.
-People are paying more attention to us; therefore, they are more likely to pick up the emotional tailwinds that we have.
+Kristi: So now we have something to work with a little bit.
+And it matters because you think about passion as a mood contagion, which is a well-documented phenomenon, which is, that we pick up the emotion and the mood of other people in the room, and we internalize that, especially leaders.
+Our emotion is actually the strongest one in the group.
+People are paying more attention to us; therefore they are more likely to pick up the emotional tailwinds that we have.

-So part of being more passionate is just recognizing that this is an important realm to play in.
-What passion looks like doesn't have to be the same for each person.
-So your energy range might be different than my energy range in terms of what high energy or low energy looks like to each of us, but we still have a range.
-So we often think, well, I have this really narrow range.
-You know, I'm just not somebody who gets worked up a lot.
-Well, you do but it just might look a little bit more narrow.
+And so part of being more passionate is just recognizing that this is an important realm to play in.
+And what passion looks like doesn't have to be the same for each person, so your energy range might be different than my energy range in terms of what high energy or low energy looks like to each of us, but we still have a range.
+Right?
+So we often think that, "I have this really narrow range.
+I'm just not somebody who gets worked up a lot."
+Well, you do, but it might just look...it might just be a little bit more narrow.
 It might look a little bit different for you.
-But people understand that about us, right?
-We know people who have sort of a flatter affect if you will.
-They tend to be more calm versus people who are very outgoing or gregarious and then they have a wider affect.
+But people understand that about us.
+We know people who have, sort of, a flater affect if you will - tend to be more calm versus people who are very outgoing, or gregarious, and they have sort of a wider affect.
+And so a couple of things to think about: One is, being able to match our energy to the occasion.
+So thinking about, "Where do I want this group to be?"
+So if I want this group to be calm, I need to dial-down my dial-down a little bit.
+I want to be a little calmer, almost, than they are because I'm trying to direct them and lead them.

-So a couple of things to think about.
-One is being able to match our energy to the occasion.
-So thinking about where do I want this group to be.
-If I want this group to be calm, I need to dial my dial down a little bit.
-I want to be a little calmer almost than they are because I'm trying to direct them and lead them.
-If I want this group to be excited, if I want this group to be worried, some of us we want our people to be a little riled up and we want them to see the importance of the situation, then I want my energy to lead them in that direction.
-So thinking about us as having a range and having a dial, and so setting it to a place that we want to take people to.
+If I want this group to be excited, if I want this group to be worried, sometimes we want our people to be a little riled up, and we want them to see the importance of a situation.
+Then I want my energy to lead them in that direction.
+So thinking about us having a range and having a dial.
+And so setting it to a place that we want to take people to.